awsdocs/iam-user-guide/doc_source/using-service-linked-roles.md

 **To allow an IAM entity to create a specific service\-linked role**

-Add the following statement to the permissions policy for the IAM entity that needs to create the service\-linked role:
+Add the following policy to the IAM entity that needs to create the service\-linked role:

 ```
 {
+    "Version": "2012-10-17",
+    "Statement": [
+        {
             "Effect": "Allow",
-    "Action": [
-        "iam:CreateServiceLinkedRole",
+            "Action": "iam:CreateServiceLinkedRole",
-        "iam:PutRolePolicy"
-    ],
-    "Resource": "arn:aws:iam::*:role/aws-service-role/SERVICE-NAME-URL.amazonaws.com/SERVICE-LINKED-ROLE-NAME-PREFIX*",
+            "Resource": "arn:aws:iam::*:role/aws-service-role/SERVICE-NAME.amazonaws.com/SERVICE-LINKED-ROLE-NAME-PREFIX*",
-    "Condition": {"StringLike": {"iam:AWSServiceName": "SERVICE-NAME-URL.amazonaws.com"}}
+            "Condition": {"StringLike": {"iam:AWSServiceName": "SERVICE-NAME.amazonaws.com"}}
+        },
+        {
+            "Effect": "Allow",
+            "Action": "iam:PutRolePolicy",
+            "Resource": "arn:aws:iam::*:role/aws-service-role/SERVICE-NAME.amazonaws.com/SERVICE-LINKED-ROLE-NAME-PREFIX*"
         }
+    ]
+}
 ```

 **To allow an IAM entity to create any service\-linked role**

-Add the following statement to the permissions policy for the IAM entity that needs to create a service\-linked role:
+Add the following statement to the permissions policy for the IAM entity that needs to create a service\-linked role, or any service role:

 ```
 {